• OVERVIEW

 • Minimum recommended cumulative GPA of 2.5 for the last 60 semester units.
 All coursework (including repeated classes) will be averaged.

-• Three letters of reference are required.
+• Three letters of reference.
 The first should be from a person who has known you in an academic or professional setting.
 The others may be from academic, professional, or clinical sources.

 • All letters are to be submitted as part of the application through SocialWorkCAS